Who Is This Credit Card Best For?

 - Simple redemption: As with most cash-back credit cards, redeeming your rewards is very straightforward.
 You don’t have to worry about spending categories or fluctuating point values that can make even the best rewards programs a headache to master.

 - $95 annual fee after the first year: Since many competitors don’t charge an annual fee, if your monthly business charges are modest, you may be better off with one of those cards.
 Let’s say you charge $1,000 a month.
-You’ll earn $240 in cash back in a year using the Capital One Spark Cash Card, but give $95 of it back in the annual fee, for net earnings of $145.
+You’ll earn $240 in cash back, but give $95 of it back in the annual fee, for net earnings of $145.
 If you charged the same amount to a 1.5% card with no annual fee, you’d earn $180 in cash back—a better deal.
-The good news is you have some time to assess your spending since this card waives the annual fee the first year.

 - Few perks: Some business cards geared to travel offer perks such as priority boarding, free checked baggage, airport lounge access, room upgrades, or credits for faster security screening.
 By choosing the Capital One Spark Cash Card, you’ll be giving up certain comfort and money-saving benefits.